NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.technical.md

 announcement](https://github.blog/security/supply-chain-security/introducing-npm-package-provenance/)).
 This is because a proper build provenance story has signed attestation occurring inside the Trusted Publisher.
 See [SLSA Build L2](https://slsa.dev/spec/v1.0/levels#build-l2) for more information.

+The existing repository metadata (e.g. repository URL) shown on the package details page and any additional metadata we show based on the OIDC token requires the package consumer to trust both the Trusted Publisher (GitHub Actions) and the registry (NuGet.org) that they are not tampering with the metadata.
+This is the risk inherent to [SLSA Build L1](https://slsa.dev/spec/v1.0/levels#build-l1).
+If we do opt to adorn package details package with more metadata, we will be careful to clarify the risks and the "trustability" of the information shown.

 ## The `nuget/login` GitHub Action step